 Before you go – what to pack for the Transzip?

 This list is based on a direct trip (5 days on the train without stops!)
-For those doing stopovers you can restock supplies at the supermarkets in Ulaanbaatar, Irkutsk and Ekaterinburg all of which have a wide selection available.
+For those doing stopovers you can restock supplies at the supermarkets in Ulaanbaatar, Irkutsk, Krasnoyarsk and Ekaterinburg – all of which have a wide selection available.
 During the summer months there is also a large range of goods available at the larger stations along the way and in the dining car.

-- Tea, coffee, cordial, Tang (according to taste) – note, bottled water can be bought everywhere.
+- Tea, coffee, cordial – note, bottled water can be bought everywhere.

 - Crackers, biscuits, chocolate, peanuts, chips.